COGNISANT

 In a society where everybody sells and buys, in a world as competitive as the one we live in, it is of course understandable that companies are continually searching for new ways to expand and increase their presence and thus their revenue.
 Therefore, companies and brands need to be looking for creative opportunities to communicate and advertise their services and/or products, or to present the differences between the services and/or products being advertised and those of competing companies.

-However, in so doing, from Kellogg's popular Rice Krispies cereals claiming that the cereal improved a child's immunity with "25 percent Daily Value of Antioxidants and Nutrients — Vitamins A, B, C & E” and later sustaining that Mini-Wheats could make you smarter by improving "children's attentiveness, memory and other cognitive functions, to New Balance which stated its shoe could help wearers burn calories claiming to use hidden board technology that was advertised as calorie burners, there are numerous companies that have pushed the truth off the cliff and crossed the line into a deceitful or false claims territory.
+However, in so doing, from Kellogg's popular Rice Krispies cereals claiming that the cereal improved a child's immunity with "25 percent Daily Value of Antioxidants and Nutrients — Vitamins A, B, C & E” and later sustaining that Mini-Wheats could make you smarter by improving "children's attentiveness, memory and other cognitive functions, to New Balance which stated its shoe could help wearers burn calories claiming to use hidden board technology that was advertised as calorie burners, there are numerous companies that have pushed the truth off the cliff and crossed the line into deceitful or false claims territory.

 Masses of companies like L'Oreal (Olay), Procter & Gamble, Walmart, Lumos Lab, Taco Bell, Eclipse, Splenda, Extenze, Hyundai, KIA, New Balance, Kellogg, Tesco, Under Armour, Dermitage, Apple, Samsung, Virgin Media, Nesquik, Nando’s, Colgate, Jetstar, Volkswagen, Danone (Activia), Lush, Red Bull, Unilever (Dove), Wrigley, Coca-Cola to mention but a few, have been marketed mediocre products, using false and unsubstantiated claims, or exciting claims like "scientifically proven" with "guaranteed results", giving consumers a misleading impression of the effect the products could achieve.

-What I do mean while talking about integrity is the understanding that we are all one, one integrated whole, that we are consciousness expressing ourselves as a physical being, that everything that we experience as a physical reality exists within us, and is one thing with us; is an expression of us, understanding the great connection while living in flesh with the natural environment, understanding the interrelated nature of everything, the interrelationship of things in reality.
+What I do mean while talking about integrity is the understanding that we are all one, one integrated whole, that we are consciousness expressing ourselves as a physical being, that everything that we experience as a physical reality exists within us and is one thing with us; is an expression of us, understanding the great connection while living in flesh with the natural environment, understanding the interrelated nature of everything, the interrelationship of things in reality.

 Acting with integrity expresses itself as being mindful that everything is an expression of us; that everything is an extension of us; that everything is a reflection from us, and to us.
-Acting with integrity presupposes the fundamental understanding that our reality is an integrated whole, and we are treating everything with the same respect as we would demand ourselves.
+Acting with integrity presupposes the fundamental understanding that our reality is an integrated whole, and we are treating everything with the same respect as we would demand of ourselves.

 Now, companies are not just some abstract notions or just some paper certificates.
-Companies are made of people, companies are larger or smaller clusters of people who all contribute, to a greater or lesser extent, towards achieving a certain common goal for that particular cluster.
-Regardless of the size of a company, each has its own human management, which to the best of its abilities defines the goals and sets the guidelines for achieving those goals.
+Companies are made of people.
+Companies are larger or smaller clusters of people who all contribute, to a greater or lesser extent, towards achieving a certain common goal for that particular cluster.
+Regardless of the size of a company, each has its own human management, which, to the best of its abilities, defines the goals and sets the guidelines for achieving those goals.

 In creating an advertisement for a certain product or service, within each company, whether they use external services or "in house" creative teams, there are certain people who actually create the ad and some who approve it.
-The final ad is a direct result of the skills of the team or teams of creators, but what it always reflects is the set of beliefs of the team that requested and approved the ad, of the management of the respective company.
+The final ad is a direct result of the skills of the team or teams of creators, but what it always reflects is the set of beliefs of the team that requested and approved the ad and of the management of the respective company.

-Simply put, while creating unethical or misleading adverts a company is fundamentally trying to push or to “force” the customer to buy the said product.
+Simply put, while creating unethical or misleading advertisements, a company is fundamentally trying to push or “force” the customer to buy the said product.
 Now, the idea again of someone who acts outside of their integrity and forces something on someone else is someone who is expressing powerlessness.
 They do not believe they can create the reality they desire without involving the change in other people, without forcing that change in other people.
 Perhaps, they do not understand that the only thing they have to do is change themselves to see a change in the reality in which they exist.

 Furthermore, it goes without saying that each and every one of us has the right to his or her opinion.
-Each and every one of us has the right to take any action he or she feels to.
+Each and every one of us has the right to take any action he or she feels inclined to.
 Each person chooses for himself the individual patterns within which he will create his personal reality.
-We can make a statement or we can take an action with integrity, as mentioned we have the legal framework that allows us to take such actions (e.g. above mentioned Committees of Advertising Practice)
+We can make a statement, or we can take an action with integrity; as mentioned, we have the legal framework that allows us to take such actions (e.g., the above-mentioned Committees of Advertising Practice).

 NOTES